otrv4/otrv4/otrv4.md

    [Generating ECDH and DH Keys](#generating-ecdh-and-dh-keys):
    * secret key `b` (80 bytes).
    * public key `B`.
-4. Use the same instance tag from the User Profile and Prekey Profile's owner.
+4. Use the same instance tag from the Client Profile and Prekey Profile's owner.
 Additional messages in this conversation will continue to use this tag as the sender's instance tag.
 Also, this tag is used to filter future received messages.
 Messages intended for this instance of the client will